Ricardo Teixeira (footballer)

-Ricardo Jorge Martins Teixeira (born 7 June 2001) is a Portuguese professional footballer who plays as a centre-back for Benfica B.
+Ricardo Jorge Martins Teixeira (born 7 June 2001) is a Portuguese professional footballer who plays as a centre-back for Liga Portugal 2 club Académica de Coimbra.

 Career

 Teixeira is a youth product of the academies of Alfa AC and Leixões.
 He began his senior career with Leixões in the Liga Portugal 2 in 2021.
 He made his professional debut with Leixões in a 2-1 league match against Académica de Coimbra on 22 May 2021.
 On 2 September 2022, he transferred to Benfica B for €300,000, signing a contract until 2026.